-Credit Facilities - During the second quarter of 2018, we replaced our \$1.7 billion revolving credit facility, which was scheduled to expire in May 2019, with a new \$2.0 billion facility that expires in June 2023 (the facility).
-The facility is based on substantially similar terms as those in the previous credit facility.
-At June 30, 2018, we had \$2.0 billion of credit available under our revolving credit facility, which is designated for general corporate purposes and supports the issuance of commercial paper.
-We did not draw on either facility at any time during the six months ended June 30, 2018.
-Commitment fees and interest rates payable under the facility are similar to fees and rates available to comparably rated, investment-grade borrowers.
-The facility allows for borrowings at floating rates based on London Interbank Offered Rates, plus a spread, depending upon credit ratings for our senior unsecured debt.
+Credit Facilities - During the second quarter of 2018, we replaced our \$1.7 billion revolving credit facility, which was scheduled to expire in May 2019, with a new \$2.0 billion facility that expires in June 2023 (the Facility).
+The Facility is based on substantially similar terms as those in the previous credit facility.
+At September 30, 2018, we had \$2.0 billion of credit available under our revolving credit facility, which is designated for general corporate purposes and supports the issuance of commercial paper.
+We did not draw on either facility at any time during the nine months ended September 30, 2018.
+Commitment fees and interest rates payable under the Facility are similar to fees and rates available to comparably rated, investment-grade borrowers.
+The Facility allows for borrowings at floating rates based on London Interbank Offered Rates, plus a spread, depending upon credit ratings for our senior unsecured debt.
 The prior facility required UPC to maintain a debt-to-net-worth coverage ratio.
 The new five-year facility requires UPC to maintain a debt-to-EBITDA (earnings before interest, taxes, depreciation, and amortization) coverage ratio.

 The definition of debt used for purposes of calculating the debt-to-EBITDA coverage ratio includes, among other things, certain credit arrangements, capital leases, guarantees, unfunded and vested pension benefits under Title IV of ERISA, and unamortized debt discount and deferred debt issuance costs.
-At June 30, 2018, the Company was in compliance with the debt-to-EBITDA coverage ratio, which allows us to carry up to \$36.5 billion of debt (as defined in the facility), and we had \$23.7 billion of debt (as defined in the facility) outstanding at that date.
+At September 30, 2018, the Company was in compliance with the debt-to-EBITDA coverage ratio, which allows us to carry up to \$37.3 billion of debt (as defined in the Facility), and we had \$23.3 billion of debt (as defined in the Facility) outstanding at that date.
 Under our current financial plans, we expect to continue to satisfy the debt-to-EBITDA coverage ratio; however, many factors beyond our reasonable control could affect our ability to comply with this provision in the future.
-The facility does not include any other financial restrictions, credit rating triggers (other than rating-dependent pricing), or any other provision that could require us to post collateral.
-The facility also includes a \$150 million cross-default provision and a change-of-control provision.
+The Facility does not include any other financial restrictions, credit rating triggers (other than rating-dependent pricing), or any other provision that could require us to post collateral.
+The Facility also includes a \$150 million cross-default provision and a change-of-control provision.

-During the six months ended June 30, 2018, we issued \$4.26 billion and repaid \$4.06 billion of commercial paper with maturities ranging from 1 to 34 days, and at June 30, 2018, we had \$200 million of commercial paper outstanding.
-Our revolving credit facility supports our outstanding commercial paper balances, and, unless we change the terms of our commercial paper program, our aggregate issuance of commercial paper will not exceed the amount of borrowings available under the facility.
+During the nine months ended September 30, 2018, we issued \$6.46 billion and repaid \$6.26 billion of commercial paper with maturities ranging from 1 to 34 days, and at September 30, 2018, we had \$200 million of commercial paper outstanding.
+Our revolving credit facility supports our outstanding commercial paper balances, and, unless we change the terms of our commercial paper program, our aggregate issuance of commercial paper will not exceed the amount of borrowings available under the Facility.

-In May 2018, we entered into a bilateral uncommitted line of credit agreement which matures in August 2018 with \$1.0 billion of credit available.
-During the three months ended June 30, 2018, we drew and repaid \$750 million and at June 30, 2018 had \$0 outstanding.
+In May 2018, we entered into a short-term bilateral line of credit agreement with \$1.0 billion of credit available.
+During the three months ended June 30, 2018, we drew and repaid \$750 million.
+The line of credit matured in August 2018.
 We used the proceeds for general corporate purposes, including the repurchase of common stock pursuant to our share repurchase programs.

-Shelf Registration Statement and Significant New Borrowings - We filed an automatic shelf registration statement with the SEC that became effective on February 12, 2018.
+Shelf Registration Statement and Significant New Borrowings - We filed an automatic shelf registration statement with the SEC that became effective on February 12, 2018 (the Shelf).
 The Board of Directors authorized the issuance of up to \$6 billion of debt securities, replacing the prior Board authorization in July 2016, which had \$1.55 billion of authority remaining.
-Under our shelf registration, we may issue, from time to time, any combination of debt securities, preferred stock, common stock, or warrants for debt securities or preferred stock in one or more offerings.
+Under our Shelf registration, we may issue, from time to time, any combination of debt securities, preferred stock, common stock, or warrants for debt securities or preferred stock in one or more offerings.